Shirikooo/DrawOnDesk/README.md

 |![Clear icon](/button/clearButton50x50.png)|Clear the screen of all drawing|
 |![Close icon](/button/closeButton50x50.png)|Close the app|
 |![Change side icon](/button/toRightButton50x50.png)|Put the tool bar to the right or the left|

+### Contact

+For anything, help or suggestion, or just questions, my discord : shirikoo

+### Thank you, hope you like